 (Disclosure: Some of the links below may be affiliate links)

-In this post, I will try to answer these questions for you.
-I think that this could be interesting to know exactly how they work.
-You probably have heard of the words blockchain or miner or even hash function.
-We are going to see how they come into play for cryptocurrencies.
+In this post, I will answer these questions for you.
+It could be interesting to know precisely how they work.
+You probably have heard of the words blockchain, miner, or even hash function.
+We will see how they come into play for cryptocurrencies.

 I will not cover the investment quality of cryptocurrencies in this post.
 I plan to discuss that in another post.
 Finally, in a later post, I will also discuss the history of cryptocurrencies since their creation.

 As their name indicates, cryptocurrencies are a form of currency.
 What is important here is that they are entirely digital.
 They only exist in a computer data format.
 You cannot have notes representing cryptocurrencies.
-You cannot put them in your wallet unless you put a USB key in your wallet, that is!
+You cannot put them in your wallet unless you put a USB key in your wallet!

 The other part of the name tells you they use cryptography.
 Cryptocurrencies are based on cryptography to make them a safe and decentralized system.
-As it is, cryptography is used for the validation of signatures and for preventing invalid or fraudulent transactions.
+As it is, cryptography is used to validate signatures and prevent invalid or fraudulent transactions.

 How does it work?

-That is all good, but how does it work under the hood.
-I am going to give you an overview of the main concepts.
+That is all good, but how does it work under the hood?
+I will give you an overview of the main concepts.
 This is a general idea.
 Some cryptocurrencies may have a different concept.
 But they are generally using this concept.
 It is all about math!
 More specifically, it is all about cryptography.

 Cryptography is the science behind secure communications.
 It is heavily based on mathematics and computer science.
-Without cryptography, you would not be able to safely buy things online, for instance.
+Without cryptography, you would not be able to safely buy things online.
 It is also used in credit cards transaction.
 It is being used more and more.

 The cryptocurrency ledger

 Cryptocurrencies keep up a ledger of all the transactions.
 A transaction contains the following information: the sender, the receiver, and the amount of currency.
 And anyone part of the system can add a new line to the ledger.
-But it is essential that these lines be verified.
+But the system must verify these lines.
 Otherwise, anyone can add transactions to the ledger without being valid.
 In such a system, you do not want to trust anybody.
 Therefore, everything needs to be verified, ideally several times.

-Every user should sign its transactions, to make sure that they are valid.
+Every user should sign their transactions to make sure that they are valid.
 Every transaction will have a digital signature, generally around 256 bits of data (a bit is a 1 or 0).
-For this, every user has one pair of keys: A public key (PK) and a secret key (SK), also called a private key.
+Every user has one pair of keys: A public key (PK) and a secret key (SK), also called a private key.
 When a user wants to sign a transaction, he uses a cryptographic signature function.
-This function produces a strong signature based on the content of the transaction and the secret key of the user.
+This function produces a strong signature based on the content of the transaction and the user’s secret key.